 Purple pipes, an artificial lake and UV-disinfection

-We in Aarhus Vand have developed the solution in collaboration with Tækker, COWI, and Silhorko.
+In Aarhus Vand we have developed a solution where rainwater will be used for toilet flushing and laundry – in collaboration with Tækker, COWI, and Silhorko.
 The solution could be a vital part in the development of new sustainable districts throughout the world.

 We take the rainwater, which is collected in a lake that we have built and clean it at the treatment plant.
 The treatment is done by a special ultrafilter and ultraviolet disinfection system, among other methods.
 We then send the water out into the homes via a separate pipe system we have developed for this purpose.
 The pipes are sized based on a calculation of the need for water for laundry and toilet flushing, and they are colored purple so that they are clearly different from the drinking water pipes.
 This will minimise the risk of malfunctioning.